-These tiers control external access into the secure key management facility.
-These tiers are managed by the third-party co-location providers.
+These tiers control external access into the secure KMF.
+These tiers are managed by the third-party colocation providers.
 Physical access is logged and only authorized personnel are allowed to enter the facilities unescorted.
 Unescorted personnel, including visitors or employees without authorization, are not allowed beyond these security tiers.
-The scope of this report does not include the processes performed by the co-location provider, Equinix, as it is responsible for the control of access to their facilities.
+The scope of this report does not include the processes performed by the co-location provider, Equinix, as it is responsible for the control of access to its facilities.